 Interest Rate Risk & ETFs

 The other risk factor that affects fixed income investments isn’t quite as sexy as default rates and credit downgrades.
 But it’s no less important; managing interest rate risk effectively is often the difference between sub-par and exceptional returns [see also Bond ETFs That Steer Clear Of Interest Rate Risk].

-Increases in interest rates generally lead to lower valuations for bonds; because new securities will be issued with higher yields than they previously were, the appeal of debt already outstanding is diminished somewhat.
-Suppose you’re holding a bond paying 5% annually, and the Fed raises rates by 1%.
-Suddenly, a bond with the same credit risk components as the one you hold is being issued with a 6% coupon–meaning that your bond is less attractive to potential buyers [see also Bond ETFs For Every Objective].
+Increases in interest rates generally lead to lower valuations for bonds; because new securities will be issued with higher yields.
+Therefore, the demand of debt already outstanding gets diminished somewhat.
+Suppose you’re holding a bond yielding 5% annually, and the Fed raises rates by 1%.
+Suddenly, a bond with the same credit risk components as the one you hold is being issued with a 6% coupon –meaning that your bond is less attractive to potential buyers, which decreases its price.

 There are, of course, ETFs that fall in every corner of the credit risk / interest rate risk spectrum.
 Investors have tools for fine tuning their risk / return profiles, as the current ETF lineup includes everything from money market funds to ultra high yield debt.

 Case Study: Risk vs. Return

 The lineup of BulletShares ETFs from Guggenheim can be used to illustrate just how the trade-off between interest rate risk and yield generally works.
 The BulletShares products are unique from most other fixed income funds in that each product focuses on investment grade corporate debt maturing in a certain year (there is also a suite of BulletShares ETFs targeting high yield corporate bonds).
 While the credit profiles are not identical, they are generally similar in that component bonds are deemed to be “investment grade” by major credit agencies.